© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

-The Esterlina estate Pinot Noir vineyard sits on a ridge commanding a sweeping view of the Anderson Valley.
+The original Esterlina estate Pinot Noir vineyard sat on a ridge commanding a sweeping view of the Anderson Valley.
 This property, the site of the former Pepperwood Springs Winery, was purchased by the Sterling family in 2000, and renamed Esterlina (the Spanish word for 'sterling').

 Gradually, the four sons came back to work in the family wine business, becoming one of a small number of African-American-owned wineries in the United States.
 The family controls 175 acres planted to multiple grape varieties.
 The wines have been served at the White House on several occasions, and won many prestigious awards in wine competitions.

-In 2006, the Sterling bought Everett Ridge Winery in Healdsburg which consists of both vineyards and a modern winemaking facility.
-In 2013, the Esterlina property was put up for sale with the intention of moving all wine production to the Everett Ridge facility.
+In 2006, the Sterling bought Everett Ridge Winery in Dry Creek Valley that consists of both vineyards and a modern winemaking facility.
+In 2013, the Esterlina Anderson Valley property was put up for sale with the intention of moving all wine production to the Everett Ridge facility.

 Eric Sterling, M.D., is both a practicing emergency room physician and the winemaker and has an impressive touch with Pinot Noir.
 He is the only son to retain his occupation outside the family's wine business.

 Esterlina wines are sold on the website.
-Besides the Anderson Valley Pinot Noirs, the Cole Ranch Riesling and Pinot Noir (from California's smallest AVA which is owned by the Sterlings) are outstanding.
-The 2+ mile drive up a winding road is worth the trip to the winery as the Sterlings are warm hosts.
-1200 Holmes Ranch Road, Philo.
+Besides the Anderson Valley Pinot Noirs, the Cole Ranch Riesling and Pinot Noir (from California's smallest AVA which is owned by the Sterlings are outstanding.
 Production in 2012 was about 12,000 cases.

 2010 Esterlina Cole Ranch Reserva Cole Ranch Pinot Noir